Torfkopp/Raijin/README.md

 - Once a timezone pops up, click the green `Copy` button for that result to copy the timezone to your clipboard

 Now that we have the 5 pieces of data we need (latitude, longitude, 2-letter state code, weather zone ID, and timezone), let's put them into an environment file
-- Create a copy or rename the `.env.sample` file to `.env`
+- Navigate to `~/.config/Raijin/.env` on your machine
-- Fill in the appropriate fields with the data you collected (make sure they have double-quotes around them like in the example)
+- Edit this file and update it with the fields you collected (make sure they have double-quotes around them like in the example)

 <br>